geheimspeicher/bazel/README.md

 *{Fast, Correct} - Choose two*

-Build and test software of any size, quickly and reliably.
+Build and test software of any size, quickly and reliably. test

 * **Speed up your builds and tests**:
   Bazel only rebuilds what is necessary.